MarleyLobao/UVM_calculator/README.md

 ## Project Description

-This repo is meant to learn UVM using SystemVerilog
+This repository is meant for learning UVM using SystemVerilog.
+Through a verification environment, some hardware verification concepts are applied for a calculator with the four basic operations.

 ## 🔨 Project Features